tardate/LittleCodingKata/README.md

-# 381 Little Coding Katas
+# 382 Little Coding Katas

-> Latest addition :sparkles: [Conventional Commits](./methods/conventionalcommits) - A specification for adding human and machine readable meaning to commit messages
+> Latest addition :sparkles: [The uv Python Package and Project Manager](./python/uv) - About uv, a new Python package and project manager written in rust.
+It replaces pip, pip-tools, pipx, poetry, pyenv, twine, virtualenv, and more.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about